 Learn about & download our iOS apps for free here...

-Monarch SOS is a free app for everyone, but can be used by citizen scientists collecting data for Monarch Joint Venture programs.
+Monarch SOS was developed for every age and interest level, and is often used by citizen scientists collecting data for Monarch Joint Venture programs.
 There are many opportunities for people just like you to get involved in monarch (and other pollinator) conservation programs.
-Check them out, and take along Monarch SOS to correctly identify monarchs in all life cycle stages, and learn the many species of their larval host plants, milkweed.
+Check them out, and take along Monarch SOS to correctly identify monarchs in all life cycle stages, and learn the many species of their larval host plant, milkweed.
 Many monarch look-alikes are included so you will not only learn why these species are often confused with monarchs, but also where they fly in North America and information about each one.
-You can also follow us on Twitter and check out What's New? in the app for up to the minute monarch information! @Monarch_SOS
+You can also follow us on Twitter @Monarch_SOS and check out What's New? in the app for up to the minute monarch information!

 Naturedigger's aquatic invasive species app, Lakes SOS, has just been updated with even more common freshwater invasive species found in North American lakes and rivers.
 Additional species and organizations collecting invasive species and water sampling data will be included in future updates.
-You can now report plants, fish, mollusks, crustaceans, algae, reptiles and mammals using Lake SOS!
+You can now report plants, fish, mollusks, crustaceans, algae, reptiles and mammals using Lakes SOS!
 If you like the app, please share it with others.
 We believe that by offering the public a tool for identifying aquatic invasive species, "we are spreading the word, so you don't spread invasive species."
-If you are the invasive species coordinator for your state, university or lake association please use the app and let us know what you think, then contact us to be included in our Organizations section.
+If you are the aquatic invasive species coordinator for your state, university or lake association please use Lakes SOS and let us know what you think, then contact us to be included in our Organizations section.
 You can follow us on Twitter for updates: @Lakes_SOS